Paint and Upholstery:

 SA 1.1 Paint colours of the Special Edition Beetles manufactured in Volkswagen of South Africa (PTY) Ltd.’s Uitenhage factory 1973 – 1978

-The last South African Beetle was built at the Uitenhage plant in 1979.
+The last South African Beetle was built at the Uitenhage plant on 18 January 1979.
 This car required restoration after being transported in 2006 to an event and the truck suffering an accident.
 The vehicle carrier overturned and nine of the AutoPavilion’s best historic cars were destroyed.

 The restored car is shown at the AutoPavillion (Volkswagen Museum) Uitenhage.